 Back up data on the disk before beginning this procedure.
 Changing the device's RAID level temporarily suspends all mail processing and erases all data on the hard disk.
-For more information on creating a backup, see Backing up configuration.
+For more information on creating a backup, see Backing up configuration on page 104.

-- 1.Go to System > RAID > RAID System.
+- 1. Go to System > RAID > RAID System.

-- 2.From Level, select a RAID level.
+- 2. From Level, select a RAID level.

-- 3.Click Apply.
+- 3. Click Apply.